The koto is a thirteen-string zither, approximately 190 cm long and 25 cm wide (75 inches long and 10 inches wide).

 Example 7

-Example 8 shows the basic melody of Etenraku's section B and C, and its rhythmic accompaniment.
-This shows in context how the koto uses its various patterns to color a melody.
-The phrase structure is of four measures of four beats, and each section is composed of two phrases.
-The piece is in Hyō-jō mode (E dorian) and the basic melody is centered on the pitches E, B, and A, which are three of the four fundamental pitches of the Japanese modal system.
+Example 8 shows the koto’s accompaniment to the hichiriki’s part, playing the melody for Etenraku’s sections B and C in concert pitch.
+The phrase structure consists of four measures of four beats each, with each section composed of two phrases.
+The piece is in the Hyō-jō mode (E Dorian), and the basic melody centers on the pitches E, B, and A—three of the four fundamental pitches of the Japanese modes.

 The excerpt is performed by the ensemble Reigakusha.